MSc Project Management

 Pre-contract tender pricing considerations of supply chains in the UK construction industry

 Learning from projects: an empirical study of project-based learning in a large UK building sector construction client

 The Reading MSc in Project Management is for men and women of proven competence who are seeking to reach beyond the limits of their own particular discipline towards a senior management role.

 The course is highly regarded within the industry in the UK and internationally; many organisations sponsor candidates on a regular basis.

 Candidates must possess a good degree or be a member of a relevant professional body.
 They will need the ability and commitment to sustain a rigorous programme of study.

-Programme is available on a part-time and full-time basis.
+MSc Project Management Programme is available on a one year full-time programme and two year part-time programme basis.